jotaen/genie/README.md

 ## Rules

-### Whitespace
-Whitespace is a space ` ` or a tab `\t`.
-Leading whitespace is insignificant and always skipped.

 ### Entries
 An entry is a key/value pair.
 The delimiter between key and value is the sequence of a `=` character surrounded by a space ` ` character.
 The key itself cannot contain whitespace.
-All what follows behind the delimiter is value-land, including any whitespace or `#`’s.
+All what follows behind the delimiter is value-land, including any whitespace, `#`’s, or really whatever.
 The value might be absent, in which case the space behind the `=` may be absent too.
 There is no distinction between “absent” value or “empty” value.
 Both the key and the value are case-sensitive.

 ### Comments
 If a line starts with `#`, it’s treated as comment and is ignored.
-There can’t be trailing comments.
+There generally can’t be trailing comments.

 ### Sections
 A label wrapped in square brackets denotes the section for all following entries.
 All entries until the first explicit section belong to the top-level section.
-Section names cannot contain whitespace; they cannot be empty; they are case-sensitive.
+Section names cannot be empty or blank; they are case-sensitive.

+### Whitespace
+Whitespace is a space ` ` or a tab `\t`.
+Lines can never start with whitespace.

 ## License